 There is no need to have rebar in infill straw bale walls anymore as far as I am concerned.
 In fact, we have not used it in years, with inspector approvals I might add, even though the Oregon code requires it.
-Here’s why:
+Here are the rebar cons:

 1. Cold steel in the center of the bales is the perfect target for moisture laden air to condense on creating a source for water infiltration into the bales which can and will eventually cause rot.
 This is not a huge concern because recent research shows that the plaster does a great job of keeping most moisture out of bale walls.
 Nonetheless, nature is persistent and air leaks can still exist in even the best built bale home.